 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Keurig was one of the first single-serving coffee makers on the market (if not the very first).
 The company knows that the waste from its disposable K-Cup coffee pods is a problem and wants to do better.
 So they’ve made some changes to make K-Cups recyclable.
 Keurig now makes K-Cups from polypropylene, identified by the #5 plastic resin code.
 Unfortunately, since 2018, when China stopped accepting contaminated recycling from the U.S. (and other countries), polypropylene is not recycled in all municipalities.

 In addition, the small size of the pods presents a problem for the machines at the material recovery facilities (MRFs) that sort your recycling to send to recyclers.
 Commonly, MRFs can’t accept items smaller than single-serving yogurt cups because smaller items can jam the machinery and disrupt operations.
-And finally, the K-pods are a combination of materials that need to be separated for processing.
-MRFs are not equipped to do this, so it’s up to the consumer to separate the materials in the coffee pods.
+While Keurig released a new “Easy-peel” lid to make the #5 plastic pods easier to recycle, not all pods have these lids, which consumers must separate from the pods before recycling (MRFs are not equipped to do this).

 K-Cup and Pod Recycling